For further reading, see the references at the bottom of the page. The results from these publications are these:

 Herring et al. (2016) looked at position time series for about 2000 stations from networks including NOTA, SCIGN (see History), PANGA, NASA GGN, GNet, NGS CORS, and other stations in North America.
 Monuments ranged from DDBM, SDBM, SVBM, pillar, mast, roof mount, well casing, hybrids, and others.
 The analysis shows the deep-drilled braced monuments have the smallest weighted root-mean-square (WRMS) scatter and horizontal random walk (HRW) values, followed by short-drilled braced monuments.

-The following figure caption is from Herring et al., 2016 and used with permission by Herring, 2021: “Box-and-whisker plots showing the distribution of weighted root-mean-square (WRMS) values estimated from the scatter of station time series residuals in the (a) north, (b) east and (c) up components, and (d) equivalent horizontal random walk (HRW), representing the time correlated noise.
+The following figure caption is from Herring et al., 2016 and used with permission by Herring, 2021 (Note that Mike Floyd (MIT), a co-author, led the analysis for the plot above): “Box-and-whisker plots showing the distribution of weighted root-mean-square (WRMS) values estimated from the scatter of station time series residuals in the (a) north, (b) east and (c) up components, and (d) equivalent horizontal random walk (HRW), representing the time correlated noise.
 The WRMS scatter values are computed from the position residuals after removing a linear trend, discontinuities, annual signals, and for some stations, postseismic logarithmic functions.
 The HRW values are estimates of the random walk process noise value in the horizontal position estimates.
 The “Miscellaneous” category includes various types of other monuments including stations where the monument type is unknown.
 The line in the center of the box is the median value, the boxes encompass 50% of stations (25th to 75th percentiles), the whiskers encompass 90% of stations (5th to 95th percentiles), and the short horizontal line represents the minimum.
 Numbers in gray next to and above the box-and-whisker in each figure show the values below which are 50% and 95% of stations, respectively.
 Numbers in parentheses following the monument types are the total stations in that category.”